reactjs/react.dev/content/docs/strict-mode.md

 > Note:
 >
+> Strict mode may "_render_" your application twice, but only one will be visible to the DOM.
+The second render is necessary to carry out its checks.
+>
 > Strict mode checks are run in development mode only; _they do not impact the production build_.

 You can enable strict mode for any part of your application.
 For example: